 The Circonus Analytic Query Language enables users to formulate queries for graphing complex transformations of collected data and allows fine-tuning of previously hidden parameters.
 Often referenced via the acronym “CAQL,” which we affectionately pronounce as “cackle.”
 See CAQL Documentation.

 Circonus Unified Agent (CUA)

 The Circonus Unified Agent is our open-source agent to collect metrics through various input plugins, allowing Circonus customers to monitor systems, services, and 3rd party APIs.
 Often referenced via the acronym “CUA,” which we affectionately pronounce as “see-you-ey.”
 See CUA Documentation.

 The series of main links or actions for a given page within Circonus.
 This element is typically located in the upper right, above the page content, and may include options such as Save, Share, Edit, etc.

-A collection of one or more email addresses or webhook URLs that can be selected for a notification.
+A collection of one or more email addresses or webhook URLs that can be selected for notification.
 Contact groups are assigned to rules along with an associated severity.
 See Contact Groups Documentation.

 Dashboards Query Language (DQL)

 A syntax that enables users to search for data and visualizations within Circonus.
 Often referenced by the acronym "DQL".
 See DQL Documentation.

 Distributed Tracing more commonly known as tracing, records the path and performance of taken by requests (made by an application or end-user) as they propagate through or span multi-service architectures, like microservice and serverless applications.